JoshBones/formular/README.md

 [react's context api](https://reactjs.org/docs/context.html).
 The `FormInput` component accesses this context, and exposes the functionality to whatever input it is wrapping.

+The user must provide initial / default values which the form component uses to initialise the fields and ensure that the correct structure is returned even if some fields remain untouched.

 ## Features

 ### Custom Inputs